A - Z of Useful Information for Parents

 Students should not arrive at school before 8.45 am and they need to be collected by 3.45 pm, unless attending OSHClub.

 The school operates under the general policies and guidelines of the Department of Education and Training and must comply with DET directives.
 There are some areas in which government schools are also required to have local policies, which are approved by School Council.
 Parents should familiarise themselves with these.
-Many of our policies are available on the school website, under Our School/Planning, Policies and Forms, and include the following:
+Many of our policies are available on the school website, under Our School/Planning and Policies, and include the following:

 Reporting to Parents